Kicks History, Family Crest & Coats of Arms

 The surname Kicks was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in North Holland, a province of the Netherlands.
 The principal cities are Amsterdam, Haarlem and Hilversum.
 It was the seat of the old Counts of Holland.
 Seat of one of the oldest families is Brederode Castle near Haarlem.
 There are many old and quaint towns in the province. including Medemblik, Enkhuizen, Hoorn, Edam, and Monnikendam.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Kicks family
+Early History of the Kicks family

 This web page shows only a small excerpt of our Kicks research.
 Another 88 words (6 lines of text) covering the years 156 and 1561 are included under the topic Early Kicks History in all our PDF Extended History products and printed products wherever possible.